-CapitaLand has developed unique product design and development capabilities that allow it to deliver award-winning integrated developments, such as Bedok Mall and Bedok Residences, ION Orchard and Raffles City Chengdu in China.
-The Group leverages its expertise in the integrated development segment by acquiring new sites and delivering attractive products that command a market premium.
+CapitaLand has developed unique product design and development capabilities that allow it to deliver award-winning developments, such as Jewel and Funan.
+The Group leverages its expertise in the development segment by acquiring new sites and delivering attractive products that command a market premium.

 In addition, CapitaLand is also increasingly focused on ensuring that its real estate portfolio is developed with environmental considerations.
-For example, CapitaGreen and Westgate were each conferred the Green Mark Platinum award by Singapore's Building and Construction Authority.